 When either type of Signed Software Package is downloaded, the Signing Authority Certificate is extracted from the package and is validated using a copy of the Avaya Product Root Certificate Authority Certificate that is contained in the existing application software files.
 If the Signing Authority Certificate is invalid, the package is deleted.
-If the Signing Authority Certificate is valid, the Hardware Version File in the package is validated using the corresponding Signature File in the package and the Signing Authority Certificate.
+If the Signing Authority Certificate is valid, the package is validated using the corresponding Signature File in the package and the Signing Authority Certificate.
 If the signature is invalid, the package is deleted.
+If the signature is invalid, the package is deleted.
+If the signature is invalid, the package is deleted.
 If the signature is valid, the Hardware Version File is used to validate whether the package is valid for the model and hardware version of the deskphone.
 If it is invalid, the package is deleted.
-If it is valid, the signature of the Software Packages is validated using the corresponding Signature Files in the package and the package and the Signature of the Software Packages is validated using the corresponding Signature Files in the package and the Signing Authority Certificate.
-If it is invalid, the package is deleted.
+If it is valid, the signature of the Software Packages is validated using the corresponding Signature Files in the package and the package and the Signing Authority Certificate.
+If either signature is validated using the corresponding signature Files in the package and the Signing Authority Certificate.
 If it is valid, the signature of the Software Packages is validated using the corresponding Signature Files in the package and the Signing Authority Certificate.
 If either signature is invalid, the package is deleted.